 You may feel both excited and scared about bringing your baby home from the hospital.
 It is normal to feel this way.
 Being prepared can go a long way in making you feel more confident and making your baby feel more comfortable.

 What will your newborn need?
-He will need the essentials—food, clothes, diapers, and a quiet and safe place to sleep.
+The essentials include food, clothes, diapers, and a quiet and safe place to sleep.
 Of course, your baby will also rely on you for love and attention.

 If you are breastfeeding, you will likely need to feed your baby every 2-3 hours.
-Or he may have 6-10 formula feedings (2-4 ounces each).
+Or your baby may have 6-10 formula feedings (2-4 ounces each) per day.
 If you do decide to use formula, be sure to follow the product’s instructions for storing and warming it.

 Some supplies that you may need include: